 - I. Investigation conducted in the educational environment - a.
 Initiated by School Administrators - i.
-Conducted by Administrators - Program Coordinator's designee shall have the authority and duty to conduct investigations and to question students pertaining to infractions of school rules.
+Conducted by Administrators - 1.
+Program Coordinator's designee shall have the authority and duty to conduct investigations and to question students pertaining to infractions of school rules.
 Such investigations shall be conducted in a way which does not unduly interfere with school activities. - ii.
 Conducted by Law Enforcement Officers - 1.
 Under normal conditions, police officers will contact the Program Coordinator or his/her designee upon entering a school building. - iii.
 Violators of Criminal Law - 1.
 During the investigation of a violation of school rules, it may come to the attention of the administrator that the investigated activity may also be violation of criminal law. - 2.
 The Program Coordinator, following consultation with the Collaborative's attorney, shall determine when law enforcement officers shall be contacted. - 3.
 Students are not to be released to police authorities unless police have proper authority to take the student into custody. - 4.
 If the investigation has centered on any particular student suspected of such alleged criminal activity, the procedure for taking students into custody by the police set forth in Section II shall be followed. - b.
 Questioning of Students During Investigation: Due Process - i.
 Violations of School Rules - 1.
 In instances where school rules have allegedly been violated, the Program Coordinator or designee may contact the suspected rule violator or potential witness to the infraction. - a.
 The suspect student should be advised orally of the nature of the alleged offense and of the evidence, if any, against the student. - b.
 In questioning a potential student witness to an alleged disciplinary infraction, care should be taken by the administrator to ensure that there is a reasonable likelihood that the student was indeed a witness.
-School officials should not engage in detailed questioning of students at random, without reasonable cause, in the hope of gathering information as to school misconduct and the reason to believe that they were a witness. - ii.
+School officials should not engage in detailed questioning of students at random, without reasonable cause, in the hope of gathering information as to school misconduct and the reason to believe that they were a witness.

+ii.
 Violations of Criminal Law

-- 1. During the investigation of the violation of school rules, it may come to the attention of the administrator that the investigated activity may also be a violation of criminal law.
-In proceeding with the investigation, the Program Coordinator with the advice of the Collaborative's attorney, will ascertain whether there is sufficient jurisdiction to believe that a criminal offense was committed and that it warrants contacting law enforcement officials. - 2.
-Where a suspected violation of criminal law has occurred on the school grounds, involves the operation of the school, or takes place during a school-sponsored activity, law enforcement officials shall be notified.
+1. During the investigation of the violation of school rules, it may come to the attention of the administrator that the investigated activity may also be a violation of criminal law.
+In proceeding with the investigation, the Program Coordinator with the advice of the Collaborative's attorney, will ascertain whether there is sufficient jurisdiction to believe that a criminal offense was committed and that it warrants contacting law enforcement officials.